natehallpc/chatterbox/README.md

 4. As `root`, use a tool like SFTP or SCP to transfer files to the PLC.

-    Place `chatterboxd` in `/etc/init.d/`
+    Place `chatterbox` in `/etc/init.d/`

-    Place remaining files in `/etc/chatterbox.d/`.
-You will need to create the `chatterbox.d` directory.
+    Place remaining files in `/etc/chatterbox/`.
+You will need to create the `chatterbox` directory.
 Make sure `chatterbox.py` and `config.json` are in this exact directory, and not a subdirectory.

     Necessary files are: